In this article, we'll cover:

 For an overall overview of your retention strategy, your site’s repeat purchase rate should provide quite a reliable indicator.
 This tells you how many consumers made more than one purchase via your site, and thus provides an important indication of customer engagement.

-We’ve already stressed the importance of omnichannel engagement, but it’s worth elaborating on it here.
-Your customers are using all sorts of different channels, and as the old saying goes, you need to meet them where they are.
+Your customers are using all sorts of channels and, as the old saying goes, you need to meet them where they are.
 Consumers will recognise and appreciate the effort you’re making to make yourself easily accessible to them.

-US retail bank, Bank of America, is one big-name brand that’s been widely acclaimed for its efforts to create an integrated, omnichannel customer experience.
-Clients can use the bank’s mobile app to arrange appointments, cash cheques, and pay bills, among other things, for instance.
+The US retail bank Bank of America is one big-name brand that’s been widely acclaimed for its efforts to create an integrated, omnichannel customer experience.
+Clients can use the bank’s mobile app to arrange appointments, cash cheques and pay bills, among other things.

-Algorithms are a familiar feature on retail eCommerce sites.
-You know the drill already: you browse a particular product page and you find that you’re also being recommended a range of other products, based on your previous search history.
+You may also like’ widgets are a familiar feature on many e-commerce sites.
+You know the drill already: you browse a particular product page, and you find that you’re also being recommended a range of other products based on your previous search history.

-The company subsequently reported a 10 percent improvement in conversion rates over comparable self-service alternatives, along with the growth of up to 25 percent in average order
+The company subsequently reported a 10% improvement in conversion rates over comparable self-service alternatives, along with a growth of up to 25% in average order value.

 Customer experience isn’t just about the individual.
-In fact, the feeling of being part of a collective experience can be much more satisfying than individual gratification.
+The feeling of being part of a collective experience can be much more satisfying than individual gratification.
 Numerous brands have recognised this and sought to capitalise on it with a variety of campaigns focusing on shared experiences.

 This was coupled with a marketing blitz across traditional media – broadcast and print – and social media.
 The objective of the campaign was to forge an emotional connection with consumers, encouraging them to share the experience with friends and family both in person and via social media sites.

 Needless to say, it delivered results.
-The summer after the campaign was launched, 1.25 million more American teenagers tried Coca-Cola while sales of rebranded Coke packages rose by 11 percent in the US.
+The summer after the campaign was launched, 1.25 million more American teenagers tried Coca-Cola while sales of rebranded Coke packages rose by 11% in the US.

 Some brands are well known for actively soliciting customer feedback.
 Apple, for instance, asks consumers how likely they would be to recommend the business to a friend or colleague.
-Those who give a score of less than 6 out of 10 are considered unlikely to recommend, but scores of 7-10 are viewed as more promising.
+Those who give a score of less than 6 out of 10 are considered unlikely to recommend, but scores of 7 to 10 are viewed as more promising.